 During summer we sometimes like to buy some different beers and try them.
-This time we bought some of our previous favorites.
+This time we bought three of our previous favorite summer beers/ciders.
 There is a cider, wheat beer, and a Radler.
 In this article, we will explain a little about what these drinks are like, giving you a small description of how they taste and where they’re from.

 First the apple cider from Somersby.
 Somersby finds its origins in Denmark.
 This brand is sold in multiple countries.
 It tastes sweet and sour as you might expect with an apple cider, you can definitely find the apple in its aroma supported by some floral tones and blooming notes.
 The rich apple taste combined with the lingering sweetness and smooth/pleasant levels of acidity makes this an ideal summer drink.